EddieAbbondanzio/eddieabbondanz.io/content/post/nomansblocks/18-04-08/index.md

 ---
 title: "No Mans Blocks - 4/8/18"
 date: 2018-04-08T18:25:42-04:00
-categories: ["NoMansBlocks"]
 type: post
+series: "Development"
 ---

-Building Up the Network Logic
+## Building Up the Network Logic
----

 While this week may not have much to show for it has built a solid foundation for networking.
 I spent some time refactoring the pre-existing network logic to try to clean things up.
 I really didn't like how the NetServerManager and NetClientManager derived from a base class of NetManager that had a NetMessageProcessor component.
 It was gross having to call that and subscribe to it's message events.
 I also didn't care for how each message had it's own event.
 To try to curtail this redundancy I came up with the following solution.